ardatan/graphql-tools/README.md

 ## Contributions

 Contributions, issues and feature requests are very welcome.
 If you are using this package and fixed a bug for yourself, please consider submitting a PR!

+And if this is your first time contributing to this project, please do read our [Contributor Workflow Guide](https://github.com/the-guild-org/Stack/blob/master/CONTRIBUTING.md) before you get started off.

+### Code of Conduct

+Help us keep GraphQL Tools open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/the-guild-org/Stack/blob/master/CODE_OF_CONDUCT.md) as adopted from [Contributor Covenant](https://www.contributor-covenant.org/)

 ## Maintainers